CitrineInformatics/gemd-docs/docs/specification/value-types.md

 Given a molecular structure, one can infer the chemical formula, existence of functional groups, and local chemical environment of each atom in the molecule.
-Most commonly a molecular structure will refer to the entire material, but multiple molecular structures can be used to define fragments of a material, e.g. monomers of a polymer.
+Most commonly a molecular structure will refer to the entire material, but multiple molecular structures can be used to define fragments of a material, e.g., monomers of a polymer.

 There are two ways to represent a molecular structure: